Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ### Process

 1. Remove the identities public key from the share info of the folder in the index metadata file, set the device id and increment the version
+1. Download recursively all DM
-1. Upload the new index metadata file
+1. Upload an archive of all those DM, encrypted with **dk0**, the root directory key, as a new file to the VOLUME
+1. Insert this file with the share ref+"_backup" as name into the root directory
+1. Delete recursively all DM from the share
+1. Wait 10s
-1. For each directory in the share recursively:
+1. Delete recursively all DM from the share
+1. If any of the responses indicate that the deletion was not succesfull, delete them again and wait again for 10s until all DM are deleted
-    1. Create a new directory key **dk1**
+1. Create a new **dk\*** for each DM in the share and insert them in their parents
-	1. Encrypt the directory key with each remaining public key that the directory is shared with
+1. Upload all the new DM, encrypted with their new **dk\***, depth first
+1. Wait 10s
+1. Check every uploaded DM to ensure that no conflicts occured, if any conflicts occured, overwrite them
-	1. Upload the new directory key file and overwrite the old one **dk0**
+1. Insert the new **dk\*** into the parent directory of the share and upload the DM
-	1. Update the directory key in the parent directory
+1. Remove the backup file from the root directory

-### Sharing a single file

-Share a single file to another identitiy

-TODO writeable shares??
+1. Send the new **dk\*** of the share to all remaining identities